 California is 1st state to ban school rules requiring parents get notified of child’s pronoun change

 SACRAMENTO, Calif.
-(AP) — California Gov. Gavin Newsom signed a first-in-the-nation law Monday barring school districts from passing policies that require schools to notify parents if their child asks to change their gender identification.
+(AP) — California became the first U.S. state to bar school districts from requiring staff to notify parents of their child’s gender identification change under a law signed Monday by Gov. Gavin Newsom.

-The law bans rules requiring school staff to disclose a student’s gender identity or sexual orientation to any other person without the child’s permission.
+The law bans school rules requiring teachers and other staff to disclose a student’s gender identity or sexual orientation to any other person without the child’s permission.
 Proponents of the legislation say it will help protect LGBTQ+ students who live in unwelcoming households.
 But opponents say it will hinder schools’ ability to be more transparent with parents.

-The law comes amid a broader debate over local school districts and the rights of parents and LGBTQ+ students.
+The legislation comes amid a nationwide debate over local school districts and the rights of parents and LGBTQ+ students.

-“Politically motivated attacks on the rights, safety, and dignity of transgender, nonbinary, and other LGBTQ+ youth are on the rise nationwide, including in California,” Democratic Assemblymember Chris Ward, who authored the law, said in a statement.
-“While some school districts have adopted policies to forcibly out students, the SAFETY Act ensures that discussions about gender identity remain a private matter within the family.”
+“This law helps keep children safe while protecting the critical role of parents,” Brandon Richards, a spokesperson for Newsom, said in a statement.
+“It protects the child-parent relationship by preventing politicians and school staff from inappropriately intervening in family matters and attempting to control if, when, and how families have deeply personal conversations.”

 The new law comes after several school districts in California passed policies requiring that parents be notified if a child requests to change their gender identification.
 That led to pushback by Democratic state officials, who say students have a right to privacy.